 While going outside is definitely the best choice for more dogs, it’s not always something that you can expect from a puppy.
-If you live in an apartment, for example, or your mobility is limited, you simply won’t be able to expect to get your dog out as often as he or she might like.
+If you live in an apartment, for example, you’ll likely be hard-pressed for yard space – let alone having space for an invisible dog fence.
+As such, you probably won’t be able to get your dog out as often as he or she might like.
 That, fortunately, is where puppy training pads come in.

 The good news is that it’s fairly easy to find these pads.
 The bad news, though, is that it can be difficult to figure out how to use them to potty train a puppy.
 Fortunately, we’ve put together a brief guide that can help you through this trying process.